maxmind/GeoIP2-python/README.rst

 MaxMind GeoIP2 Python API
 =========================

-**NOTE**: This is an alpha release.
-The API may change before the final production release.
-The first production release will be numbered 2.0.0.
+**NOTE**: This is an alpha release, and APIs may change before the final production release, which will be numbered 2.0.0.

 Description
 -----------